7 Simple & Amazing Home Remedies for Cats with Colds

 Notes: If you do not have a heating pad, adding hot water to a water bottle will suffice.
-No matter which method you choose to use, make sure that you do not make the temperatures too hot so your cat does not burn their sensitive paws.
+No matter which method you choose, make sure that you do not make the temperatures too hot, or your cat might burn her sensitive paws.

 7. Ensure Your Cat Remains Well Hydrated

-Keeping your cat hydrated during a cold is of upmost importance.
-The hydration will ensure your cat does not get worse and the water will help them to clear the toxins from their system.
+Keeping your cat hydrated during a cold is of the utmost importance.
+The hydration will ensure that your cat does not get worse and the water will help clear the toxins from her system.

 - Wet cat food

 - Provide clean and fresh water throughout the day.